 Adriana and Kate market their produce through the New Entry Food Hub and a CSA.
 They have launced an operation they call a “Nourishing Foods Share” for the 2021 farm season.

 Adriana had always been drawn to plants, and as a herbal apprentice, they started gardening and experimenting a lot in the kitchen.
 To Adriana, the use of herbs is intertwined with food and community, and farming became the next logical step as they became really interested in that link.
 Kate kind of fell into farming.
 After striking up a conversation with the owner of a family farm in town, Kate was offered a job and totally fell in love with the work.
 Between working that first farming job and the encouragement of their partner, Kate's experiences led to this point.
-For Adriana, volunteering on small farms really offered her some perspective and solidified her views on the benefits and importance of local agriculture that led her to this point.
+For Adriana, volunteering on small farms provided great perspective and solidified views on the benefits and importance of local agriculture that led to this point.

 This is Kate's 9th season farming but they had never operated a business before.
 The field work and planning comes naturally but balancing all the other stuff has been a new learning experience.
 Adriana's job right now is in the organic gardening field.
 With farming, the scale is much different and Adriana has had to adjust to the challenges of production, although it has been really rewarding to see their food from Thousand Leaves Farm head out into the community.

 One of Adriana and Kate's goals this year was to grow without the use of plastic.
 They built their own raised beds and are utilizing plant based mulches at Thousand Leaves Farm.
 This initially was a bit more work and weeding than Adriana and Kate had planned for, but it has been so rewarding for them to know they are enriching the soil with organic matter.